Ferguson landslide

 The Ferguson landslide, also commonly called the Ferguson Slide, is an active landslide in the Merced River canyon in Mariposa County, California, United States.
 In 2006, rocks and debris slid off Ferguson Ridge, blocking California State Route 140, a primary access road to Yosemite National Park.
 The slide still blocked the original road as of June 2024, although temporary bridges allow one-way traffic around the slide and into the park.
 The slide is a natural phenomenon, and resulted from the erosion dynamics of the river valley.

 History

 The slide began on April 29, 2006, and initially the highway remained open, with active monitoring and occasional temporary closures.
-By May 28, the road was closed permanently, stopping access to the park from Mariposa and severely impacting the local economy.
+By May 28, the road was closed permanently, blocking access to the park from the town of Mariposa and severely impacting the local economy.
 Many park employees reside in Mariposa, and for several months a two-hour trip (one way) was required to get to work in the park.
-Revenue via the hospitality market dropped extensively, which included wages, profits to small business owners, and county government income from occupancy taxes.
+Revenue from the local hospitality industry dropped extensively, including wages, profits to small business owners, and county government income from occupancy taxes.
 A State of Emergency was declared in June 2006 for Mariposa County.